cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - session_key, the shared session secret if and only if KE3 is valid.

 Exceptions:
-- InvalidClientAkeMACError, when the handshake fails.
+- InvalidClientAkeMACError, the handshake fails.

 def ServerFinish(ke3):
   if !ct_equal(ke3.client_mac, state.expected_client_mac):